 Quick tip: Bathroom doors are prime real estate for posters!

 Posters should be eye-catching.
 Avoid ones filled with big, dense blocks of words as they tend to scare people away.
 It's better to put up many simple ones that will deliver bite-size information.

 #3 Nutrition Book Club

 Though the internet has a lot of short articles on nutrition, books are still superior in quality.
 A good book is one written by an author who’s an expert in the field and who has done years of research.

-By encouraging employees to exchange books and discuss in groups, you are fostering conversations and engagement in the company.
-There are many options out there to choose from, but if you want a list of books to kick things off, here are some suggestions that can help organizations kick things off.
+Encouraging employees to exchange books and discuss in groups fosters conversations and engagement in the company.
+There are many options out there to choose from, but here are some suggestions that can help organizations kick things off.

 - How Not to Die: Discover the Foods Scientifically Proven to Prevent and Reverse Disease by Michael Greger, M.D.
 He breaks down the book into the top 15 causes of death and how food can be used to prevent and even treat them.
 Dr. Greger is also the founder of NutritionFacts.org, a website filled with evidence-based information on healthy eating.